Curriculum (2022 Entering Major and thereafter)

 Co-curricular Activities and Learning Support

 Uplifting students' global outreach and international competitiveness through student exchange is one of the Department’s goals.
 Since 2017, more than 170 students have been sent out to top universities in Australia, Belgium, Canada, Czech Republic, Denmark, Finland, France, Japan, Korea, mainland China, Netherlands, New Zealand, Spain, Sweden, Taiwan, the UK and the USA for semester-long exchange and summer exchange.
+Due to COVID, the programme was suspended in 2020 and 2021.

 Student Tutoring Scheme